 The Council expects that for safety and liability reasons, the layout of deep sea moored wind turbines will effectively prevent the use of some or all fishing gear in designated wind energy lease areas.
 The socioeconomic impacts of these exclusions to Council-managed fisheries and other parts of the human environment may be significant.
-As you know, spatial data for many fisheries is lacking, making it difficult to estimate the economic impact these projects would have on the fishing industry.
+Spatial data for many fisheries is lacking, making it difficult to estimate the economic impact these projects would have on the fishing industry.
 Wind energy farms will likely disrupt or displace many fishers from their traditional fishing grounds, causing a reduction in total fishing effort and lost productivity (i.e., economic impact) by having to fish in less productive or less safe areas.
 Displaced fishers would likely concentrate their efforts immediately outside the wind farm boundary, resulting in increased pressure on fish and habitat in those areas.
 The Council recommends that BOEM directly engage with the fishing community to incorporate their fishing knowledge at this stage in the process by documenting and quantifying fishing locations, effort and value on their fishing grounds, location of past and future fishing, and to better understand the socioeconomic effects of displacing them from their traditional fishing grounds.

-Since many Council-managed fisheries are coastwide and considering that BOEM has also identified a Humboldt Wind Energy Area and will likely identify more West Coast areas for wind energy development, the Council recommends that BOEM conduct a coastwide cumulative effects analysis of all wind energy proposed areas on fisheries, fishing communities, and impacts of domestic seafood production (including port-based fishery-specific facilities and related services).
+Since many Council-managed fisheries are coastwide and considering that BOEM has also identified a Humboldt Wind Energy Area and will likely identify more West Coast areas for wind energy development, the Council recommends that BOEM conduct a coastwide cumulative effects analysis of all wind energy proposed areas (taking into consideration all areas in the region closed to fishing) on all commercial and recreational fisheries, fishing communities, and impacts to domestic seafood production (including port-based fishery-specific facilities and related services).